ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ```
 Restart your computer to apply the changes made.

-Vagrant up and Vagrant ssh into a OpenLST Vagrant VM and build and load the orcasat_fg radio onto a TT&C board with their aliases.
+Vagrant up and Vagrant ssh into a OpenLST Vagrant VM and build and load the orcasat_fg radio onto a TT&C board with their aliases (fgblN, fgfwN where N=1/2/3).
 ```
 fgbl1
 fgfw1